Law-AI/summarization/extractive/Gist/README.md

 `python infer.py --data_path /path/to/test/documents/ --features_path /outpath/of/test/features/ --summary_path /path/to/save/summaries/ --model_path /path/to/trained/model.pkl --length_file /path/to/summary/length/file`
 The prediction probability of each sentence in stored in /outpath/of/test/features/pred_scores/ [this directory is automatically created]

+- The trained model has been made publicly available at https://zenodo.org/record/7234359#.Y2fx09JBy-o

 ### format of length file

 ```
 filename <TAB> required-summary-length-in-words
 ```
 ### External libraries required

 - lightgbm = 2.3.1